suhacker1/website_v2/index.md

 ## About Me

 Hi, I’m Suha.
-I’m a security engineer specializing in trustworthy machine learning and privacy-enhancing technologies.
+I’m a security engineer focused on **trustworthy machine learning** and **privacy-enhancing technologies**.
-I’m broadly interested in cryptography, program analysis, formal methods, and firmware engineering.
+I’m also broadly interested in cryptography, program analysis, formal methods, and firmware engineering.

 Right now, I’m an intern at [Trail of Bits](https://www.trailofbits.com/), taking a gap semester from university.